 Affectionately known as "the ladies", these 5 ex-battery hens came to us through Cedar Row Farm Sanctuary's annual resue initiative that places chickens from a local high-production egg farm into loving forever homes.

-Upon arriving at our place (the same day they were released from the egg farm), they experienced grass and sunshine for the first time in their lives.
+Arriving at our place (the same day they were released from the egg farm) in September 2019, they experienced grass and sunshine for the first time in their lives.
 They are approximately 18 months old (as of Sept 2019), have a lot of missing feathers, wounds on their combs, and weak legs (all sadly commonplace when coming from a factory farm).
 See the video in this post to see their arrival at Lily's Place.

 They are settling into our place, learning to trust us, heal, and decompress.
 Follow their healing journey on our Instagram feed!

 - Maple - this little lady's comb (the floppy bit on the top of their head) is extra big and looks like a flopped over maple leaf.
 She was the most curious and brave bird out of the flock upon their arrival.